juliaguida/oystercard/battle_ships/battle_ships.md

 ```

-## Version 1: Modeling the domain
+## Version 1: Modelling the domain

-It is a good idea to spend some time researching the domain of the battleships game and discovering the objects that you will need for this application to work (think back to what we did with [boris bikes](/boris_bikes/boris_bikes.md) in Version 0).
+It is a good idea to spend some time researching the domain of the battleships game and discovering the objects that you will need for this application to work (think back to what we did with [Boris Bikes](/boris_bikes/boris_bikes.md) in Version 0).

 One of the things you have to keep in mind is to simplify as much as you can when you are creating the model of your game.
 Think of what you need to build first and what you will have to consider in future, don't try to get everything nailed down ( _and designed perfectly_ ) to begin with, you will learn more about the game as you go.